 Unusual Malaysian Drinks You Want To Try

 Masala Tea or Masala Chai

-Masala Chai is a tea beverage made by boiling black tea in milk and water with a mixture of aromatic herbs and spices.
+Masala Chai is a beverage made by boiling black tea in milk and water with aromatic herbs and spices.

-Originating in India, the beverage has gained worldwide popularity, becoming a feature in many coffee and tea houses.
+Originating in India, the beverage has gained worldwide popularity and is now a feature in many coffee and tea houses.

 Badam Milk or Amygdalate (Almond Drink)

-The Indian Almond Milk Drink is very different from the bottled Almond Milk or the powdered ones served by Chinese hawkers.
+The Indian Almond Milk Drink differs greatly from the bottled Almond Milk or the powdered ones served by Chinese hawkers.

 The Badam Milk is a Spiced Almond Beverage flavored delicately with cardamom, optional kewra essence, and nuts to make a refreshing beverage.

-The drink is not only tasty but packs a mighty nutritious punch from the nuts.
+The drink is tasty and packs a mighty nutritious punch from the nuts.

+Unusual Malaysian Drinks You Want To Try